kazajhodo/pssh/README.md

 ### Reload Sourcefile To Load New Alias
 Then reload source so your new alias is registered in your termial instance:

 `source ~/.zsh/aliases.zsh`

 ### Execute
-Then if you type `whatyoutypeintoterminaltoexecutealias` into terminal, the script will be executed.
+Now type `whatyoutypeintoterminaltoexecutealias` into terminal, the script will be executed.

 For usage instruction pass the '-help' parameter.